MonoidMusician/blog/sources/parser_applications.md

 2. Replace any nonterminal you see with any of its production rules.
 3. Repeat step 2 as necessary.
 4. You are done when there are only terminals left.
+  That is, youʼve produced a concrete string that belongs to the grammar.

 Pretty simple, no?
 However, thereʼs one catch, as I learned when implementing it!